Maya submitter reference¶

 If there are assets not found by the scrapers above, you have 2 options.

-1. Browse for assets in the Extra Assets section.
+Browse for assets in the Extra Assets section.
 This is quick and easy for one-off requirements, or when the asset you want is always in the same place.

-2. Write an asset scraper and register it here.
+Write an asset scraper and register it here.
 This is perfect when you need to discover assets programmatically.

-Write your own scraper
+Write your own scraper¶

 If you want to write an asset_scraper, you'll need to know Python and follow the guidelines below.

-An asset scraper is a Python script, starting with scrape_ by convention, though it’s not required.
 It must live in a Python module directory, for example, your Maya scripts directory.

-It must contain a run() function that takes one argument, the submitter node.
+function that takes one argument, the submitter node.

-It must return a list of dictionaries where each dictionary contains a path key.
+It must return a list of dictionaries where each dictionary contains a path

 You can return paths containing glob patterns.
 This avoids the need to hit the filesystem.
 Those filenames are resolved later for the submission itself.
 You can test this by turning on Display Scraped Assets in the Submission Preview.

-Only glob style wildcards are valid in the returned paths.
-If you want to resolve patterns such as <udim>, $F4, or <frame>, you must do so in your scraper code, or replace those tokens with *, to make them globbable.
 Scraper scripts are reloaded every time you run or test, so they are always up to date.
 This makes development easy.
 Just Save the script, hit the test button, and check the script editor.

-Extra Assets
+Extra Assets¶

 If the scrapers miss some assets, or if you want to upload a script, or maybe a color profile, you can browse explicitly to make sure they are available on the render nodes.